I Want to Simplify My Spring Wardrobe—These 7 Throw-On Dresses Are Making It Easy

-As we finally get into the swing of the summer months (and the weather starts to actually be seasonably appropriate), staying cool and comfortable becomes a top priority.
+As we finally get into the swing of the spring months (and the weather starts to actually be seasonably appropriate), staying cool and comfortable becomes a top priority.
 The focus on layering that dominated the cooler months is replaced by an innate desire to keep things simple—and what's simpler than a really great dress?

 In my opinion, the key to a great dress is its versatility.
-Whether I'm going for a high street or designer piece, I want to know my summer dresses can be worn on rotation throughout the season and, with just a swap of sandals for trainers, a raffia tote for a sleek shoulder bag, can still feel fresh and new.
+Whether I'm going for a high street or designer piece, I want to know my dresses can be worn on rotation throughout the seasons and, with just a swap of sandals for trainers, a raffia tote for a sleek shoulder bag, can still feel fresh and new.

 With so many tempting new options up for grabs, I've done some digging to find the seven staple dress styles that tick the boxes of being effortless, versatile and undeniably chic.
 Happy shopping.

-The Best Throw-On Dresses For Summer:
+The Best Throw-On Dresses For Spring:

 1. Slips

-Style Notes: A slip dress is such a versatile style—pair it with trainers and sunglasses for an easy day look, or dress it up with jewellery and heeled sandals for a summer party outfit.
+Style Notes: A slip dress is such a versatile style—pair it with trainers and sunglasses for an easy day look, or dress it up with jewellery and heeled sandals for a spring party outfit.
 This season, it looks like everyone is embracing more colours, so take the opportunity to explore the rainbow of options available.

 Shop the Look: